Patent leather: History

-In general, patent leather is a fine grain leather that is treated to give it a glossy appearance.
 An early reference to patent leather is in the 1793 British periodical The Bee, or Literary Weekly Intelligencer, which notes, in an article entitled "Hand's patent leather", that "a gentleman of the name of Hand" in Birmingham, England, obtained a patent for preparing flexible leather having a glaze and polish that renders it impervious to water and need only be wiped with a sponge to restore it to its original luster.
 In November 1799, inventor Edmund Prior, of Holborn, London, England, received a patent for a method of painting and colouring all kinds of leather; and, in January 1805, inventor Charles Mollersten, of Hackney Wick, received a patent for applying a chemical composition in the preparation of hides, skins, and leather to give "a beautiful gloss".
 However, patent leather primarily owes its popularity to Seth Boyden.

+The coating process was introduced to the United States and improved by inventor Seth Boyden, of Newark, New Jersey, in 1818, with commercial manufacture beginning September 20, 1819.
+Boyden's process, which he did not patent, used a lacquer coating that was based on linseed oil.
 In 1818, Boyden received a piece of German-made patent leather, said to be a German military cap front, from a local carriage manufacturer and used that to investigate the possibility of creating a version of leather in the United States that was treated in such a way that the material would be decidedly more dressy than work boots and similar leather goods, but retain its desirable qualities of protection and durability.
-Reverse engineering the European patent leather, he discovered a way to produce his own patent leather.
+Reverse engineering the European patent leather, he discovered a way to produce his patent leather.
 Using a series of coating treatments based on linseed oil, the new shiny leather began commercial production on September 20, 1819.
-Boyden's efforts resulted in the production of glossy leather that quickly caught on as a complement for formal dress.
+Boyden's efforts resulted in the production of glossy leather that quickly caught on as a complement to formal dress.
 Boyden never patented his inventive process.